michafdlr/MinesweeperClassic/privacy.md

 ## 4. Kontakt

 Bei Fragen zur App oder zum Datenschutz kannst du dich direkt über github issues an mich wenden.

+---

+# Privacy Policy

+**Effective: June 2025**

+The app **MinesweeperClassic - The Game** (referred to as “the app”) respects your privacy.
+This app was designed to ensure that **no personal data is collected, stored, or shared with third parties**.

+## 1. What data is processed?

+The app does **not collect or process any personal data**.
+Only local game scores and records are saved on your device.

+## 2. Data Storage

+- All saved records are stored **locally on your iPad or Mac**.
+- There is **no synchronization** with servers or cloud services.
+- The app **does not require an internet connection**.

+## 3. Data Sharing

+**No data is shared with third parties.**

+## 4. Contact

+If you have any questions about the app or this privacy policy, feel free to contact me via Github issues.